 Scottsdazzle is a month long event and has a little bit of everything for everyone.
 The city hosts several different events to choose from- some free while others require tickets.

 The main (and free) thing to do here is attend the Stroll along the Scottsdale Waterfront and witness the holiday lights, public art installations, and local vendors.
-You can walk under the lights any night, but if you want to catch the art installations and local vendors, be sure to visit on December 4th, 11th, or 18th from 6-9 pm.
+You can walk under the lights any night, but if you want to catch the art installations and local vendors, be sure to check out their events online for particular nights.

 Popular events you can purchase tickets for and attend are Wine Dazzle, Wonderland Whiskey Tasting, Holly Jolly Painting Parties, and Sparkle and Spin Scavenger Hunts!